Rainking6693/SpeechWriter/Speech-Writer_projectplan.md

 Netlify project- aispeechwriter.netlify.app

 - [x] Create `.nvmrc` (LTS) and `.node-version` to lock Node
-- [ ] OpenAI Integration.
-API keys in Netlify Environmental Variables
+- [x] OpenAI Integration.
+API keys in Netlify Environmental Variables ✅
-- [ ] License Check for AI Outputs: Ensure AI-generated content complies with copyright and usage terms of the chosen model provider.
+- [x] License Check for AI Outputs: Ensure AI-generated content complies with copyright and usage terms of the chosen model provider. ✅
-- [ ] **Acceptance**: API calls to the AI model succeed locally and in CI; terms of use for AI outputs documented.
+- [x] **Acceptance**: API calls to the AI model succeed locally and in CI; terms of use for AI outputs documented. ✅

 ---